Rafael Correa: Third presidential term: 2013–2017

 General elections were held in Ecuador on 17 February 2013 to elect the President, the National Assembly, Provincial Assemblies and members of the Andean Parliament.
 Correa was reelected president, winning by a large margin in the first round of the presidential election.
 According to the quick count released by Participación Ciudadana, the Alianza PAIS movement (AP) reached two-thirds of the new National Assembly.
 The results gave the movement 100 of the 137 seats contested in the polls.
 Correa's closest electoral rival, Guillermo Lasso (with 11 of the 137 seats in the new National Assembly), conceded shortly after the election concluded.

 The Ministry of Telecommunication and Information Society won the WSIS 2013 prize in category C5: Building confidence and security in the use of ICTs with the project Digital Training through Mobile Classrooms.
 In 2013, a comprehensive communication law was adopted, called Ley Orgánica de Comunicación.

 Economy

 Correa's government accepted a US$364 million loan from the IMF for earthquake reconstruction.

-Between 2007 and 2014, poverty decreased from 36.7% to 22.5%.
 At the same time, inequalities, as measured by the Gini index, decreased from 0.55 to 0.47.
-Between 2006 and 2016, poverty decreased from 36.7% to 22.5% and annual per capita GDP growth was 1.5 percent (as compared to 0.6 percent over the prior two decades).
+Between 2006 and 2016, poverty decreased from 36.7% to 22.5%.
+Annual per capita GDP growth was 1.5 percent (as compared to 0.6 percent over the prior two decades).